Reliability and availability basics

-Realtime and embedded systems are now a central part of our lives.
-Reliable functioning of these systems is of paramount concern to the millions of users that depend on these systems everyday.
+Reliable functioning of embedded systems is of paramount concern to the billions of users that depend on these systems everyday.
 Unfortunately most embedded systems still fall short of users expectation of reliability.

 In this article we will discuss basic techniques for measuring and improving reliability of computer systems.
 The following topics are discussed: